 And just like that, everything changed ... again

-Beginning September 13th we will be offering a 9:30 a.m. and a 11:00 a.m. service, for more information and to reserve your seat click here.
+Services will be at 9:30 a.m. and a 11:00 a.m. service, for more information and to reserve your seat click here.

 The staff and leadership at Cornerstone is working hard to provide you with the best and safest worship options available at this time.

 So come back Sunday morning at 9:30 or 11:00 and join us for worship.

 Watch Live - Sundays at 9:30 and 11:00